AK model

-During the mid-1980s a new growth theory was launched by Paul Romer in 1986, where he tried to explain the growth process in a different manner.
-Thus the dissatisfaction with neoclassical models motivated the construction of new growth theories where the key determinations are endogenous in the model; long run growth is not determined by exogenous factors but by endogenous factors in such models.

-The simplest version of an endogenous model is the AK model which assumes constant exogenous saving rate and fixed level of technology.
-The stickiest assumption of this model is that the production function does not include diminishing returns to capital.
-This assumption means the model can lead to endogenous growth.

 Graphical representation of the model

 The AK model production function is a special case of a Cobb–Douglas function with constant returns to scale.

 This equation shows a Cobb–Douglas function where Y represents the total production in an economy.
 A represents total factor productivity, K is capital, L is labor, and the parameter $a$ measures the output elasticity of capital.
 For the special case in which $a = 1$, the production function becomes linear in capital and does not have the property of decreasing returns to scale in the capital stock, which would prevail for any other value of the capital intensity between 0 and 1.